 Paramecia can also sense the intensity of light and prefer to stay in an environment of dim light (because of their food, bacteria, and yeasts, like this environment, too).
 P. bursaria may move toward bright light to favor the photosynthesis of endosymbiotic green algae.
 Paramecia also sense pH value and temperature, too.
-The slightly acidic environment usually associates with the overgrowth of bacteria.
+The slightly acidic environment is usually associated with the overgrowth of bacteria.

 Paramecium’s cilia can sense its surrounding by touching.
 This can guide the paramecium to turn around when it bumps into something or fire its trichocytes when it encounters predators.
-However, the sense may not be very sensitive, so we frequently see an amoeba slowly approaching and engrafting a paramecium unconsciously.
+However, the sensor may not be very sensitive, so we frequently see an amoeba slowly approaching and engrafting a paramecium unconsciously.

 [In this video] Amoeba hunts and eats paramecia.

 Learning is a fundamental process in nervous systems.
 However, microorganisms without a nervous system have been shown to have simple learning abilities.
 The question of whether paramecia exhibit learning has been a topic of great scientific interest.
 However, it is not yet conclusive.
 Specifically, in 2006, a group of scientists reported that Paramecium caudatum can be trained to associate lighting conditions and electric shocks in its swimming medium.
 Scientists proposed, based on this observation, that microorganisms with no nervous system may save their cell memory by the modification of DNA (a concept called “epigenetic learning”).